sachn1/IML-GUI/README.md

 # Study and Visualization of Interpretable Machine Learning

 The main task is to implement few Interpretable Machine Learning models that could help answer questions of the underlying classification black-box model.
-The main aim here is keeping the end-user in mind to answer his/her several questions such as:
-  1. Why did the model predict it this way?
-  2. Is there a specific variable that is responsible for a particular prediction of an instance's classification?
+The main aim here is to make the end-user trust the model and help her/him understand why the model predicted the way it did.
+This could help the user take better decisions.

 ## Dataset